Privacy Policy

 If you do decide to issue a complaint to the DPC, you can do so here.

-If you have any questions about this Privacy Statement, you can contact us by email at: privacy@auror.co.
+If you have any questions about this Privacy Statement or otherwise wish to contact our Data Protection Officer, you can do so by email at: dataprotection@auror.co.
 If you are based in the UK, you can also contact us via post at: 49 Greek Street, London, United Kingdom, W1D 4EG.